AriFordsham/GHCWiki/trac-ini.md

 Trac configuration is done by editing the **`trac.ini`** config file, located in `<projectenv>/conf/trac.ini`.
 Changes to the configuration are usually reflected immediately, though changes to the `[components]` or `[logging]` sections will require restarting the web server.
 You may also need to restart the web server after creating a global configuration file when none was previously present.

-The `trac.ini` configuration file should be writable by the web server, as Trac currently relies on the possibility to trigger a complete environment reload to flush its caches.
+The `trac.ini` configuration file and its parent directory should be writable by the web server, as Trac currently relies on the possibility to trigger a complete environment reload to flush its caches.

 ## Global Configuration